Miss Ohio's Teen

 The Miss Ohio's Teen competition is the pageant that selects the representative for the U.S. state of Ohio in the Miss America's Teen pageant.

-Allie Gray of Celina won the title of Miss Ohio's Teen on June 12, 2024 at the Renaissance Theater in Mansfield, Ohio.
-She will compete for the title of Miss America's Teen 2025.
+Cicely Esterline of Circleville was crowned Miss Ohio's Teen on June 19, 2026, at the Archer Auditorium at Ashland High School in Ashland, Ohio.
+She competed for the title of Miss America's Teen 2027 on September 5, 2026, at the Kravis Center for the Performing Arts in West Palm Beach, Florida.

 Results summary

 The following is a visual summary of the past results of Miss Ohio's Outstanding Teen titleholders presented in the table below.
 The year in parentheses indicates year of the Miss America's Outstanding Teen competition in which the placement and/or award was garnered.